rust-stuco/lectures/week1/slides.md

 # Installing Rust

 * Go to [rust-lang.org/tools/install](rust-lang.org/tools/install)
-* Read and follow the instructions for intsalling `rustup`
+* Read and follow the instructions for installing `rustup`
 * Let us know if you run into trouble!